 “At the beginning of the ‘80s people knew about digital audio but they didn’t understand how it worked.
 Or what it was capable of.
 We were the first to stop EQ’ing to tape.
 Put the EQ on the monitors and record everything flat.
 That’s the secret.

-Only sound techies amongst us will get what Trevor Horn was saying in a video interview on The Art of Record Production.
-But I was reminded of the record producer when I was flicking through my singles and stopped at Video Killed the Radio Star by pop duo The Buggles.
+Recently I was reminded of the record producer when I was flicking through my 7″ singles and stopped at Video Killed the Radio Star by pop duo The Buggles.

-On Top of the Pops he was the wee man with massive round glasses.
-He didn’t have the traditional look of a pop star, but it was a great tune and the song hit number one in the charts.
+On Top of the Pops he was the wee man with massive round glasses, a great tune and the song hit number one in the charts.

 ‘We had a really good learning period.
-Every trick we knew in the studio by then we put into ‘Video Killed the Radio Star’ and made it jump out of the tape’ said Horn.
+Every trick we knew in the studio by then we put into ‘Video Killed the Radio Star’ and made it jump out of the tape’.

-While researching Horn, a lot of interviews say he was ‘The man who invented the 80s’ that’s a claim on the epic scale – just how true is it?
+A lot of interviews say he was ‘The man who invented the 80s’ that’s a claim on an epic scale – just how true is it?

-Trevor Horn has music in his bones.
-Being a child in the ‘50s his father was a semi-pro musician and Trevor picked up bass guitar at a young age.
-At 21 he relocated to London and earned money as a session musician.
-He played bass in a covers band, which featured keyboardist Geoff Downes – the other half of The Buggles.
+In the ‘50s his father was a semi-pro musician and Trevor picked up bass guitar at a young age.
+At 21 he relocated to London and earned money as a session musician playing bass in a covers band, which featured keyboardist Geoff Downes – the other half of The Buggles.

 The Buggles released their debut album The Age of Plastic on Island records in 1979 – not only giving Island records their first number one record in Video Killed the Radio Star, but also a great start to propel Horn into the ‘80s.
 Even though he had his doubts about the record….